Judy asked: How do I clean bird poop and urine from the carpet? We have cockatiels that have left a mess on our carpet.

 - Begin by mixing two cups of warm water with one tablespoon of soap and one tablespoon vinegar in a bowl, bucket or spray bottle.

-- Spray the affected area with the solution or blot it on with a soft cloth.
+- Spray the affected area with the solution or blot it on with a paper towel.

-- Blot with a clean cloth.
-You will begin to see the stain transfer from the carpet to the cloth.
+- Blot with a clean paper towel.
+You will begin to see the stain transfer from the carpet to the paper towel.

-- Turn the cloth as needed to keep a clean work surface.
+- Turn the paper towel as needed to keep a clean work surface.

 - Continue applying the solution and blotting until the stain is removed or no more transfers to the cloth.